Skip to content

 Vision

-YAMLStar aims to be the best YAML loader available, with these key features:
+YAMLStar aims to be the best YAML load/dump framework available, with these key features:

 • YAML 1.2 Spec Compliance: 100% compliant with the YAML 1.2 specification